ChiaraBelletti/ChiaraBelletti.github.io/_pages/about.md

 I am a Postdoctoral Researcher at the <a href="https://chairgovreg.fondation-dauphine.fr/">Governance and Regulation Chair</a> at the Université Paris Dauphine-PSL.

 My research focuses on the empirical analysis of digital platforms.
-I am particularly interested in user behavior in two-sided markets and the impact of platform governance measures.
-I also do research on platform-mediated labor and crowd-sourced data work.
+I am particularly interested in user behavior in two-sided markets, rating systems and the impact of platform governance measures.
+I also do research on platform-mediated labor and the quality of crowd-sourced data annotation.

 Industries I study include online labor markets, short-term rentals, car-pooling and music streaming.